SqrtMinusOne/sqrtminusone.github.io/content/configs/Mail.md

 davmail.enableKeepalive=false
 ```

-Also it's a bit of problem to get it launched as it looks for some jars in pwd, so here is a script.
+Also it's a bit of problem to get it launched as it looks for its jars in the pwd, so here is a script.

 ```bash
 cd $HOME/bin/davmail-6.0.0-3375